acelliott1218/task-smasher/README.md

 Actual:

-Behavior was as expected and my outlook application was opened ready to send an email to the target address.
+Behavior was as expected and my Gmail application was opened ready to send an email to the target address.

 ### Validator Testing